Conference program

 |

-Life after Songs Inside: A music program that inspired change and reflection on injustice, life lessons, reclaiming power within the system through self-expression breaking generational trauma reconnecting family's through recovery learning to communicate breaking addiction bringing healing
+Life after Songs Inside: A ukulele-inspired reflection on injustice,life lessons,reclaiming power within the system through self-expression breaking generational trauma reconnecting family's through recovery learning to communicate with self expression

 Fabiann Brochelle